-Nowadays, CPU plays a bigger role in gaming, because most of the modern-day AAA games are optimized for multiple cores and require a good enough CPU for optimum performance.
-In the current day and age, you will need at least a quad core (or higher) CPU along with a mid-range graphics card & 16GB RAM to play latest AAA games on ultra-graphics settings at 1080p with 60 FPS or more.
-So, if you are finding difficult to select the right budget CPU for your gaming needs, then don’t worry, because here I am going to list the best budget gaming processors that are powerful enough, and are very much affordable.
+Nowadays, the CPU plays a bigger role in gaming, because most modern-day AAA games are optimized for multiple cores and require a good enough CPU for optimum performance.
+In the current day and age, you will need at least a quad-core (or higher) CPU along with a mid-range graphics card & 16GB RAM to play the latest AAA games on ultra-graphics settings at 1080p with 60 FPS or more.
+So, if you are finding it difficult to select the right budget CPU for your gaming needs, then don’t worry, because here I am going to list the best budget gaming processors that are powerful enough, and are very much affordable.
 These budget gaming CPUs can also be used for building a budget workstation PC for professionals and content creators.

 Best Budget Gaming CPU [Intel & AMD]

 Here are the best budget gaming CPUs from Intel and AMD that you can get for your budget gaming PC.
 These CPUs do not come with onboard or integrated graphics.

 If you are an Intel fan and want the best budget gaming processor from it, then Intel Core i5-9400F is the solution.
 It is a 9th generation Core series processor and is quite unique because it does not come with integrated graphics.
 This is a Hexa-core (6-core), 6 threads processor that comes with a 9MB cache.
 It has got Base clock speed of 2.90 GHz and can Turbo Boost up to 4.10 GHz for increased performance.
 However, this is a locked processor and does not support overclocking.
 It requires LGA 1151 motherboard (Intel 300 series) that supports Intel 8th and 9th generation CPUs.
 This processor supports DDR4-2666 dual-channel memory and also includes support for Intel Optane memory.